Today's Articles

 Idi Amin Dada

 He joined the army and became an assistant cook in the King's African Rifles (KAR).
-The record file shows his entry into the KAR took place in 1946.
+The record file shows his entry into the KAR in 1946.
 Sixteen years later, after training in Wiltshire as a commissioned officer, he commanded a battalion of the 4th KAR.
 His only overseas service was as leader of a scrimmage among Ugandan troops stationed in Mauritius, which was put down by British-led police.

-The other black mark in his regimental book was an entry indicating, in 1955, that he had been repeatedly infected and cured of venereal disease.
+The other Black mark in his regimental book was an entry indicating, in 1955, that he had been repeatedly infected and cured of venereal disease.
 He is said to have acquired his taste for bordellos and variety in women when serving in army posts in the sheikhdoms of the Gulf, from Aden northwards, in colonial times.
 The first sign of his violent behavior came after he became a commissioned officer.

 In 1962, while commanding the 4th KAR, he carried out the Turkana Massacre, an operation that began as a simple assignment to check cattle rustling by tribesmen in Kenya.
 Complaints from villagers reached the British authorities in Nairobi; bodies were exhumed from pits, and it became clear that the victims had been tortured, beaten to death, and, in some cases, buried alive.
 Amin was also a sergeant in the British colonial army.
 After Uganda's independence, he rose to Commander-in-Chief in the Ugandan armed forces.
 In 1971, Amin seized control of the government and was responsible for the deaths of hundreds of thousands of Ugandans.